HackYourFuture-CPH/react-native/readme.md

 > Please help us improve and share your feedback!
-If you find better tutorials or links, please share them by [opening a pull request](https://github.com/HackYourFuture-CPH/React/pulls).
+If you find better tutorials or links, please share them by [opening a pull request](https://github.com/HackYourFuture-CPH/react-native/pulls).

-TODO: ^^ Change the link!

 # HackYourFuture - React Native